cake-archive/bootstrapper/README.md

 #Cake Bootstrapper

-The Cake Bootstrapper is a Powershell cmdlet that helps you set up a new Cake project by downloading dependencies, setting up the bootstrapper script and creating a Cake build script.
+The Cake Bootstrapper is a Powershell cmdlet that helps you set up a new [Cake](https://github.com/cake-build/cake) build by downloading dependencies, setting up the bootstrapper script and creating a Cake build script.

 ##What is Cake?